Andy-J-marshall/world-guesser/README.md

 Difficulty options based on region and start letter (if not Eur?)
 Design a nice UI
 Add clues for bordering countries
+Display countries in proper case rather than lowercase, but still have relaxed match criteria